Semantic-Org/Semantic-UI/.github/ISSUE_TEMPLATE.md

       Chat - https://gitter.im/Semantic-Org/Semantic-UI
       SO - https://stackoverflow.com/questions/tagged/semantic-ui?sort=votes

-✔ BUGS → This form is required:
 ✔ Enhancements → Be specific.
 Assume backwards compatibility is a necessity.
 Suggest implementation when possible.
+✔ BUGS → <3 <3 <3.
+Keep in mind some bugs may not be immediately fixable due to backwards compatability or css limitations.

 ### Title (Put in field above)
 Use the format: [Component] Component Should Do X